 |unwoman.com | bio & press | songs | photos | videos | contact|

-Unwoman (aka Erica Mulkey) is a San Francisco-based cellist-singer-songwriter and the recipient of the 2013 Steampunk Chronicle Reader's Choice Award for Best Solo Musician.
+Unwoman (aka Erica Mulkey) is a San Francisco-based cellist-singer-songwriter and the recipient of the 2015 Steampunk Chronicle Reader's Choice Awards for Best Solo Musician and Best Album (Circling).
 Layered with skillful cello, rich vocals, and electronically arranged beats, her music is a futuristic homage to her classical training.
 Unwoman's solo performances have been featured at major steampunk, goth, and sci-fi-related events all over the United States.
 Extremely versatile, able to perform with no amplification, just cello and voice ("acacella"), on acoustic or electric cello, with or without live looping, or with full backing tracks, she also plays the piano, cello banjo, and theremin.
-She has gained notoriety for her collaborations as well, including Amanda Palmer, Abney Park, Stripmall Architecture, Voltaire, Rasputina, Jill Tracy, Vernian Process, Caustic, MC Frontalot, Jody Ellen, Nathaniel Johnstone Band, Black Tape for a Blue Girl, and Attrition.
+She has gained notoriety for her collaborations as well, including Amanda Palmer, Abney Park, Stripmall Architecture, Voltaire, Rasputina, Jill Tracy, Vernian Process, Caustic, Anthony Jones, Jody Ellen, Nathaniel Johnstone Band, Black Tape for a Blue Girl, and Attrition.

 Unwoman's most recent release, Circling, is her sixth original album, and was her ninth successful kickstarter campaign.
 Literary classical pop, with lyrics both ironic and sincere, it's received high praise.
 From Entropic Worlds: "This quality of rich visual and emotional world building can be found in most of the songs on this record, to greater or lesser degrees, and explains why it stands up so well to many, many listenings.
 It's one of the things Unwoman does best, but its far from the only thing she does well."